AayushPaul/PopuLert-AI-Chat-Advisor/README.md

         A concise document providing operating instructions for the PopuLert application, ensuring users can effectively interact with it.

     Marketing Materials:
-        Flyer: A promotional flyer showcasing the key features and benefits of PopuLert.
+        OromotPional flyers showcasing the key features and benefits of PopuLert.

 ## Contact Information